 History of the Coast Guard

-Formerly, the Coast Guard was part of the Department of Transportation, but soon after the terrorist attacks of September 11, 2001, the Coast Guard roles were upgraded to a more anti-terrorism and port protection as well as all their other life saving, shipping security, and drug interdiction duties.
+Formerly, the Coast Guard was part of the Department of Transportation, but soon after the terrorist attacks of September 11, 2001, the Coast Guard roles were upgraded to a more anti-terrorism and port protection as well as other lifesaving, shipping security, and drug interdiction duties.

 Recruiting Environment for the Coast Guard

 The Coast Guard requires a minimum of 54 points on the Armed Services Vocational Aptitude Battery test, but you should do better in order to be competitive with fellow recruits.
-You will need a high school diploma or college.
-If you have a GED, it is rare to be accepted.
+You will need a high school diploma or college degree.
+If you have a GED, it will probably be difficult to be accepted into the Coast Guard.

 You will have to undergo a credit check and pass a security clearance check.
-The Coast Guard generally approves the lowest rate of criminal history waivers and medical waivers (in fact, it is the only branch for which shellfish allergies is a non-waiverable condition).
+The Coast Guard generally approves the lowest rate of criminal history waivers and medical waivers (in fact, it is the only branch for which a shellfish allergy is a non-waiver-able condition).
 They invite prior service applicants with some rules and restrictions.